kraken-io/kraken-php/README.md

 ## Getting Started

 First you need to sign up for the [Kraken API](http://kraken.io/plans/) and obtain your unique **API Key** and **API Secret**.
 You will find both under [API Credentials](http://kraken.io/account/api-credentials).
 Once you have set up your account, you can start using Kraken API in your applications.

+## Optimization Process

+**JPEG Images**
+For JPEGs Kraken does a vast array of optimizations.
+It strips all metadata found in a given image, optimizes Huffman tables, converts image to progressive format and tries a variety of custom progressive scans to find best structure per image.

+For lossy JPEG optimizations we additionaly use imgmin library by Ryan Flynn which generates multiple copies of the input image using different quality settings.
+Then it intelligently picks the one with the best quality to size ratio.
+This ensures your JPEG image will be at the smallest size with the highest possible quality, without the need for a human to select the optimal image.

+**PNG Images**
+Kraken dynamically chooses best compression and optimization algorithms and their optimal settings for a given PNG to ensure an outstanding image quality with the minimum file weight.

+**GIF Images**
+Since Kraken supports GIF to PNG8 conversion and optimization (because PNGs are almost always superior to GIFs) your static GIF images will be returned as optimized PNG files.
+In this case you have to change file extensions in your websites or applications.
+Optimized GIF animations will be and returned as standard animation GIF files.

 ## How to use